 Port Pin Mnemonic Alternate Function Description Alternate Function Set Register AFS1

-Port A PA0 T0IN/T0OUT Timer 0 input/Timer 0 output complement N/A
+Port A1 PA0 T0IN/T0OUT Timer 0 input/Timer 0 output complement N/A

 Reserved

 PA1 T0OUT Timer 0 output

 Reserved

 PA2 Reserved Reserved

 Reserved

 PA3 Reserved Reserved

 Reserved

-Port D PD0 Reserved Reserved N/A
+PA4 Reserved Reserved

 Reserved

-PD1 Reserved Reserved
+PA5 Reserved Reserved

 Reserved

-Port A PA6 T1IN/T1OUT Timer 1 input/Timer 1 output complement N/A
+PA6 T1IN/T1OUT Timer 1 input/Timer 1 output complement

 Reserved

 PA7 T1OUT Timer 1 output

 Reserved

-Note: Because there is only a single alternate function for each Port A and Port D (PD0) pin, the Alternate Function Set registers are not implemented for Port A and Port D (PD0).
+1. Because there is only a single alternate function for each Port A and Port D (PD0) pin, the Alternate Function Set registers are not implemented for Port A and Port D (PD0).
 Enabling alternate function selections (as described in the [Port A-D Alternate Function Subregisters](#) section on page 42) automatically enables the associated alternate function.
+2. Because there are at most two choices of alternate functions for any Port B pin, the AFS2 Alternate Function Set Register is implemented but is not used to select the function.
+Additionally, alternate function selection (as described in the [Port A-D Alternate Function Subregisters](#) section on page 42) must also be enabled.
+3. Because there are at most two choices of alternate functions for any Port C pin, the AFS2 Alternate Function Set Register is implemented but is not used to select the function.
+Additionally, alternate function selection (as described in the [Port A-D Alternate Function Subregisters](#) section on page 42) must also be enabled.